Facing Resistance

 Think about it this way.
 After a long day, you might decide to go for a walk.
 And it’s not until you actually take that step, start moving, and give yourself that space that things begin to make sense.
 You gain clarity, reflect, and think, “okay, now I understand,” or “I could’ve approached that differently.”

-I’ve talked before about the importance of taking things one step at a time.
-For example, if you’re trying to drink more water or cut back on coffee, it’s easy to focus on how far you have to go.
+Previously, Ive discussed the importance of taking things one step at a time.
+For instance, if you’re trying to drink more water or cut back on coffee, it’s easy to focus on how far you have to go.
 But instead, practice focusing on whether you’ve improved, even if it’s just a little.
 A single extra sip is still progress, and in my opinion, that’s something worth celebrating.

 If you’ve been feeling resistance in your own creative process or in any area of growth, consider this your reminder to start where you are.
 Take one small step, and allow that to be enough.